Arabic (St Katharine’s Study)

 Topics studied

-The emphasis throughout the course will be on Modern Standard Arabic (MSA) but some dialect will feature as there are huge variations in the spoken Arabic used across the region.
-All language skills will feature and the students should be able to hold a conversation/write about themselves or known subjects in Arabic by the end of the course.
-The cultural aspect will cover the geographical area where Arabic is spoken, and the emergence of Arabic and Islam from the Middle Ages right through to the 21st century.
-Over the past few years we have looked at the regional foods through restaurant visits and a cooking project, music and art.
+The emphasis throughout the course will be on Modern Standard Arabic (MSA), but some dialect will feature, as there are huge variations in the spoken Arabic used across the region.
+All language skills will feature, and the students should be able to hold a conversation/write about themselves or known subjects in Arabic by the end of the course.
+The cultural aspect will cover the geographical area where Arabic is spoken and the emergence of Arabic and Islam from the Middle Ages right through to the 21st century.
+Over the past few years, we have looked at the regional food through restaurant visits and a cooking project, music and art.
 The latter was part of independent research allowing students the freedom to explore areas they found particularly interesting and then sharing them with the rest of the class.

 Assessment